jordan-breton/it-journey-sources/docs/about/skill-set.md

 </div>

-[^2]: I already set up several GitHub actions for automatic and manual (one click) deployment from GitHub interface on a company [VPS I configured](../blog/posts/vps-web-hosting-series-bare-metal-setup-from-start-to-end.md), including emergency switches in case of main production server outage.
+[^2]: I already set up several GitHub actions for automatic and manual (one click) deployments from GitHub interface on a company [VPS I configured](../blog/posts/vps-web-hosting-series-bare-metal-setup-from-start-to-end.md), including emergency switches in case of outage one the main production server.

 ### Databases